A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Magnetic fields and maximum energy limits

+The rigidity cutoff for each species depends on whether the diffusion or energy-loss timescale is shorter.
+For $\tau_{\rm diff}$ within the shaded band in Figure\,\ref{fig:loss_accel_v_rig}, $R_{\rm cut}^{({\rm diff})}$ for all species ranges from about 700\,PV to 3\,EV assuming fiducial values of $u_{1000} = 1$ and $B_{\mu{\rm G}} = 1$.
+By contrast, the energy-loss cutoff $R_{\rm cut}^{({\rm loss})}$ for protons is about 6\,EV (and slightly less for helium), indicating that light nuclei are diffusion-limited.
+For all other nuclei, $R_{\rm cut}^{({\rm loss})} \approx 2\,{\rm EV}$, so energy losses and escape are comparable.

+This diffusion-limited escape not only sets the maximum rigidity but also determines the shape of the high-energy cutoff.
+The familiar exponential cutoff arises when escape is energy-independent (e.g., finite age or advection downstream).
+By contrast, for diffusion-limited escape the escape time decreases with rigidity, $\tau_{\rm diff}\propto R^{-1}$.
+Inserting this escape timescale into the standard DSA solution yields a super-exponential cutoff, $N(R)\propto R^{-q}\exp[-(R/R_{\rm max})^{2}]$. \citet{2024ApJ...977L..18C} have argued that to explain the small dispersion of $X_{\rm max}$ at a given energy, the UHECR spectrum needs either an unusually hard spectral index or a cutoff sharper than exponential.
+Cluster accretion shocks can be consistent with the UHECR spectrum with a normal spectral index $s\sim 2.0$--$2.2$ and a super-exponential cutoff.

 To explore the upper limits of this model to explain EECRs, we include a maximally optimistic acceleration timescale curve for $u_1 = 4000\,\mathrm{km\,s}^{-1}$ and $B_{\rm tot} = 4\,\mu\mathrm{G}$.
-Although such conditions are unlikely, this scenario provides a useful benchmark for the theoretical limits of shock acceleration in these environments.
-Under these parameters, the acceleration timescale sets a maximum rigidity cutoff of about $80\,\mathrm{EV}$ for protons, $10\,\mathrm{EV}$ for helium, and $9\,\mathrm{EV}$ for all other nuclei.
-However, this rigidity cutoff is not the maximum rigidity attainable.
-The standard assumption of the flux being proportional to $R^{-p} \exp(R/R_{\rm cut})$ yields a small but nonzero flux at rigidities above the cutoff.
-The Auger data through December 2020 has 2635 events above 32\,EeV but only 35 events above 100\,EeV \citep{2022ApJ...935..170A}.
-We contend that events such as the Amaterasu event---with an energy of $\mathord{\sim}240\,{\rm EeV}$ \citep{2023Sci...382..903T}---can be explained by an iron nucleus accelerated to $R\sim 9\,{\rm EV}$.
-This extreme rigidity is possible either from an exceptionally favorable region of the shock front or from the exponential tail of a shock with $R_{\rm cut} \sim 2\!-\!4\,{\rm EV}$.
+Such extreme conditions may occur only rarely but provide a useful benchmark for the theoretical limits of shock acceleration in these environments.
+Under these parameters, the rigidity cutoff is about $5\!-\!20\,\mathrm{EV}$ for protons and $5\!-\!9\,\mathrm{EV}$ for all other nuclei, depending on the escape length.
+The Auger data through December 2020 has 2635 events above 32\,EeV but only 35 events ($\sim1$\%) above 100\,EeV \citep{2022ApJ...935..170A}.
+We contend that events such as the Amaterasu event---with an energy of $\mathord{\sim}240\,{\rm EeV}$ \citep{2023Sci...382..903T}---can be explained by iron nuclei accelerated to $R\sim 9\,{\rm EV}$.
+This extreme rigidity is possible either from an exceptionally favorable region of the shock front or from the super-exponential tail of a shock with $R_{\rm cut} \sim 5\,{\rm EV}$.
+Alternatively, such EECRs consist of even heavier nuclei (e.g., lead with $Z = 82$), which are present in the Galactic CR spectrum and could be reaccelerated at extragalactic shocks.
+However, their low abundances make this possibility highly speculative.